Jago Strawbale House

 We designed a space with a healthier environment.

-This house is build on passive design principles.
+This house is built on passive design principles.

 We used natural or plant based materials.